 For Julian Summers, it was a long time coming.
 For his brother John it was too late: he had passed away a year ago, succumbing to Alstrom Syndrome.
 What could have been done to save him?

-In December 2018 the FDA published a Framework for its Real-World Evidence (“RWE”) Program.
-Among other matters, the Framework provides guidance to assist researchers interested in using real-world data (“RWD”) to develop RWE to support FDA regulatory decisions.
+In December 2018, the FDA published a Framework for its Real-World Evidence (RWE) Program.
+Among other matters, the Framework provides guidance to assist researchers interested in using real-world data (RWD) to develop RWE to support FDA regulatory decisions.
 The Framework applies to both drugs and biologics products.
-It defines RWD as: “data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources”; RWE is defined as “the clinical evidence about the usage and potential benefits or risks of a medical product derived from analysis of RWD”.
+It defines RWD as “data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources”; RWE is defined as “the clinical evidence about the usage and potential benefits or risks of a medical product derived from analysis of RWD”.
 With personalized medicine, both John and Julian could have been diagnosed earlier.
-While there is currently no treatment for Alstrom Syndrome, many of its potentially fatal symptoms could have been managed better, if people knew the cause.
+While there is currently no treatment for Alstrom Syndrome, many of its potentially fatal symptoms can be managed better if people know the cause.

-This blog series will identify and discuss common challenges in rare disease and cancer research, personalized medicine and the FDA’s RWE Framework to demonstrate how successful solutions implemented to address the former may be applied to achieve the present and future vision of “the right medicine to the right person, at the right does and at the right time”.
+Using the FDA’s RWE Framework, successful solutions can be implemented to achieve the present and future vision of personalized medicine — “the right medicine to the right person at the right dose at the right time”.

 Canadian Institutes of Health Research, and Institute Affairs.
 “Personalized Medicine”.
 Canadian Institutes of Health Research, Government of Canada, March 24, 2017. http://www.cihr-irsc.gc.ca/e/43627.html